This page last updated April 15, 2022.

 Steve Tosh (photo copyright Musicpickups.com)

 Steve Tosh joined Rowe-DeArmond Inc. on January 4, 1975, from Sunn Musical Equipment Co. in Tualatin, Oregon, where he was a Design Engineer.
 In March, 1976, Steve was promoted from General Manager to President and Chief Executive of Rowe-DeArmond Inc. products part of the company.
 I met and interviewed Steve in Toledo and he provided lots of anecdotal information on the company, products and procedures.

 During his time with the company, he was responsible for the design and introduction of a number of new products and for updating other existing products.
 Catalogs showing some products produced by his own company, Tosh Electronics, which he established after the last DeArmond Toledo company ceased trading, are shown in the Catalogs page of this site

 Tosh Electronics was located at 1150 Haskins Road, Bowling Green, Ohio 43402

-Some of Steve Tosh’s designs were originally manufactured by DeArmond and are shown in the Amplifiers page of this site, badged DeArmond.
+Some of Steve Tosh’s solid state designs were originally manufactured by DeArmond and are shown in the Amplifiers page of this site, badged DeArmond.